scottTomaszewski/obsidian-inline-admonitions/README.md

 - **Color** is the text color
 - **Type** defines how an Inline Admonition is triggered.
 See the [types](#types) documentation for more details.
 - **Prefix Icon** allows you to select an icon to include at the beginning of the inline admonition.
+  - Note: Prefix Icons are not supported in Live Preview mode because it causes cursor navigation issues.
 - **Suffix Icon** allows you to select an icon to include at the end of the inline admonition.
+  - Note: Suffix Icons are not supported in Live Preview mode because it causes cursor navigation issues.

 ## Types